-Learn and earn credit at your own pace with unlimited access to this course through June 30, 2019.
+Earn credit at your own pace through June 30, 2022 and continue to access your videos until July 1, 2026.
 See below for learning outcomes and a list of modules and individual lectures.

-This course package offers 6.75 CME and SA-CME Credits following completion of an online test.
+This course package offers 6.75 CME and SA-CME Credits following completion of an online assessment.

 ARRS Member price: $395

 ARRS In-Training Member price: $199

 Video content for this Online Course will be available to view until July 1, 2026, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.

 Learning Outcomes and Modules